 - Instructor Email: phuk@ucsb.edu

-Bio: Peter Huk teaches a variety of writing classes, primarily the engineering writing sequence, Writing for Global Careers, Writing for Film, and Writing for the Humanities.
-His pedagogy and research interests include contemplative inquiry and reflection in the writing classroom, representation in documentary film, and prison pedagogy.
+Bio: Peter Huk teaches a variety of writing classes, such as Writing for Global Careers, Writing for Film, and Writing for the Humanities.
+His pedagogy and research interests include contemplative inquiry and reflection in the writing classroom, and representation in documentary film.
+He serves as chair of the Prison Literacies and Pedagogies Standing Group of the Conference on College Composition and Communication since 2024.

 - Seminar Type: Transfer Discovery